Anika2000/CS50-WebDev-Capstone-Game-Website/README.md

 # Play
 Using Django on the back-end and HTML, CSS, JavaScript, React and Bootstrap on the front-end, I have created a project that allows users to play a game of hangman.
+The user can register, login, logout, keep track of their progress, play hangman, have friends and chat.

 ## Navigating the file system:
    - :open_file_folder: **game** : root folder for game app